e-enes/invitron/README.md

 This is a Discord bot that tracks invitations for your server.
 You can view the leaderboard to see which members have invited the most people, reset a member's invitation count, and more.

-*Currently only supports one guild per bot and requires a MySQL database, Discord.js v14.8.0*
 ## Requirements
 * Node.js +16.x.x
 * MySQL Server
 * Discord bot token

 ## Getting Started